-Points will be awarded to projects submitted by MWBE Approved Vendors, MWBE Approved Vendor Aggregators, or the MWBE Designees associated with them if the application comes from that Designee (henceforth referred to as Approved Vendors).
-MWBE status is defined as being registered with a public or non-public third-party certifying body that is also approved by ComEd and Ameren Illinois, including but not limited to the National Minority Supplier Development Council and its regional affiliates and the Women's Business Enterprise National Council and its regional affiliates, the City of Chicago, and the Illinois Department of Central Management Services.
-An Approved Vendor that wishes to receive points based on its registration as an MWBE must submit an ILSFA Approved Vendor Questionnaire to Vendors@illinoisSFA.com.
+Points will be awarded to projects that are submitted by MWBE Approved Vendors, MWBE Approved Vendor Aggregators, or the MWBE Designees associated with them if the application comes from that Designee (henceforth referred to as Approved Vendors).
+MWBE status is defined as being registered with a public or non-public third-party certifying bodyies that is also approved by ComEd and Ameren Illinois, including but not limited to, the National Minority Supplier Development Council and its regional affiliates, and the Women's Business Enterprise National Council and its regional affiliates.
+An Approved Vendor that wishes to receive points based on its registration as an MWBE must submit an ILSFA Approved Vendor Questionnaire to yendors@IllinoisSFA.com.

 In addition to Approved Vendors that are registered as MWBEs, an Approved Vendor working with MWBE subcontractors will receive points if the value of the subcontractor's contract on the project is 50% or more of the project's REC contract value.
 For a community solar project, the REC contract value will, for purposes of calculating that commitment, be based upon the REC contract value not including any small subscriber adder.
-To receive points in this case, the MWBE subcontractor must also complete the ILSFA Approved Vendor Questionnaire, which must be submitted as a part of the Part I application.
+To receive points in this case, the MWBE subcontractor must also complete the ILSFA Approved Vendor Questionnaire, and it must be submitted as a part of the Part I application.

-To protect the integrity of MWBE points, the ILSFA REC contract requires Approved Vendors to ensure MWBE subcontractor commitments are ultimately delivered.
-ILSFA contracts provide that if an Approved Vendor fails to satisfy the minimum required MWBE contractual commitment, the contract (or product order, as applicable) will be rescinded prior to payment, including forfeiture of collateral.
-Any Approved Vendor that is awarded MWBE points based on the commitment to working with MWBE subcontractors must meet the minimum requirement of 50% of the contract value with the MWBE subcontractor as compared to the REC contract value.
+To protect against gaming by an Approved Vendor hoping to receive more points at the time of project selection with no intent to uphold its MWBE commitments, the ILSFA REC contract requires Approved Vendors to ensure MWBE subcontractor commitments are ultimately delivered.
+ILSFA contracts provide that ifshould an Approved Vendor fails to satisfy the minimum required MWBE contractual commitment, the contract (or product order, as applicable) will be rescinded prior to payment, including forfeiture of collateral.
+Any Approved Vendor that is awarded MWBE points based on the commitment of working with MWBE subcontractors must meet the minimum requirement of 50% of the contract value with the MWBE subcontractor as compared to the REC contract value.
 This will be verified based on invoices submitted as a part of the Part II submission.
 Although Approved Vendors may propose a higher percentage of participation, they will be held to the minimum percentage in the contract.
-Failure to do so could result in a project not being Part II approved, and therefore, no payment for RECs would be made for the project.